xavier-orcutt/chinle-primarycare-scheduler/README.md

 This binary decision matrix is then translated into user-friendly outputs which provide detailed information about the quality of the scheduling solution.

+### Calendar

+An HTML calendar is generated for each department using the scheudle dataframe.

 ### Schedule Dataframe

-The primary output is the complete schedule showing which providers are assigned to each session:
+The primary dataframe output is the complete schedule showing which providers are assigned to each session:

 |      date     | day_of_week |  session  |      providers      | count |
 |---------------|-------------|-----------|---------------------|-------|